gep13/gep13/input/blog/our-wedding-day.md

 Title: Mr and Mrs Park
 Published: 15/10/2010
 Tags:
-- Family
+- family
-- Wedding
+- wedding
-- Lynn
+- lynn
 ---

 Today was a very special day, it was the day that I was made the happiest man alive.
 Today, Lynn and I got married.